-Family therapy and parent counseling supervision: Work with families and parents is an important area of clinical focus for children brought to treatment.
-Interns will learn how to conceptualize family dynamics and systems issues as they relate to the identified child or adolescent's clinical issues and how to determine the appropriate type of intervention.
+Family therapy and parent counseling supervision: Work with families and caregivers is an important area of clinical focus for youth brought to treatment.
+Interns will learn how to conceptualize family dynamics and systems issues as they relate to the identified youth's clinical issues and how to determine the appropriate type of intervention.
 Supervision of this clinical work is provided by all supervisors.

-Supervision of Supervision: Interns receive one hour of supervision on supervision each week.
+Supervision of Supervision: Interns receive one hour of supervision of supervision each week.
 The interns will provide supervision to a master's student who is completing his/her own practicum experience at FSGC.
 This supervision includes use of reading materials on best practice in supervision along with general guidance in supervising another professional.